Haroula Rose: Career

 Rose's debut feature film, Once Upon a River, premiered at the Bentonville Film Festival, presented at many film festivals across the world and won the Efebo d'Oro.
 Her pilot, Lost & Found, premiered at the 2017 Tribeca Film Festival.
 It also won the Audience Award at the Bentonville Film Festival.
+Her second feature film, All Happy Families, stars Josh Radnor and Rob Huebel, and premiered at the Chicago International Film Festival on October 12, 2023.